nickazg/TheConstruct/README.md

 </p>

-### 3.1.3. **Funding Stages**
+### 3.1.3. **Milestone Crowdfunds**
-A Funding Stage within a Funding Roadmap is simply a crowdfund, with a defined fund goal, a timeframe for how long the funding should take and how many Smart Token Shares will be distributed.
+A Milestone Crowdfund within a Funding Roadmap is simply a crowdfund, with a defined fund goal, a timeframe for how long the funding should take and how many Smart Token Shares will be distributed.

-If the raised funds goal **is** met or surpassed within the predetermined timeframe this will declare the Funding Stage a success and all the predetermined Smart Token Shares will be distributed accordingly (based on investor contribution).
+If the raised funds goal **is** met or surpassed within the predetermined timeframe this will declare the Milestone Crowdfund a success and all the predetermined Smart Token Shares will be distributed accordingly (based on investor contribution).

 If however the raised funds goal **is not** met within the predetermined timeframe, all funds that had been contributed by investors will be refunded (excluding any system fees)